wehlutyk/thesis/content/4-discussion.md

 however the specificity of the enactive approach (and of other non-representational approaches with it) is that its explanations draw deeply on the embodiedness and situatedness of the processes, in that they create notions of cognition and meaning defined in terms of the coupling of physical systems, rather than in terms of symbolic processing.
 The initial formulation by @varela_embodied_1991 led to many developments.
 We present here the main theory going under the name "enactive approach", and do so in four important conceptual stages which we believe roughly (though drastically) summarise what has been developed by @torrance_search_2006, @thompson_mind_2007, @de_jaegher_participatory_2007, and @cuffari_participatory_2015.
-While this will by no means do justice to the complete approach, we hope these stages will provide a clear-enough stetch of the dynamical and embodied account of cognition that the enactive approach develops and proposes to use instead of the computational metaphor of mind.
+While this will by no means do justice to the complete approach, we hope these stages will provide a clear-enough sketch of the dynamical and embodied account of cognition that the enactive approach develops and proposes to use instead of the computational metaphor of mind.

 #### Stage 1: sensorimotor contingencies

 The first stage is a reconceptualisation of the way an organism perceives its environment.
 This conceptualisation, known as the sensorimotor approach to perception [and thoroughly developed for vision by @oregan_sensorimotor_2001], essentially takes perception to be an exploratory activity based on a continuous perception-action loop.
-The default approach to perception is to construe it as an inference problem: through its senses, an organism receives information about the world and attempts to reconstruct an internal representation of it, which is challenging because the information is degraded in a number of ways.
+By contrast, the default approach to perception is to construe it as an inference problem: through its senses, an organism receives information about the world and attempts to reconstruct an internal representation of it, which is challenging because the information is degraded in a number of ways.
 Instead, the sensorimotor approach construes perception as the exploration of the regularities in the way stimulations change when the organism moves around or acts on its environment (or on an object).
-Thus, rather than inferring and internally representing the properties and shape of an object that is being perceived (for instance), the sensorimotor approach construes an organism as exploring the changes it generates in the sensory stimulations when moving. thus making perception and action two parts of a common loop.
+Rather than inferring and internally representing the properties and shape of an object that is being perceived (for instance), the sensorimotor approach construes an organism as exploring the changes it generates in the sensory stimulations when moving, thus making perception and action two parts of a common loop.
 As @oregan_sensorimotor_2001 put it:
 "seeing constitutes the ability to actively modify sensory impressions in certain law-obeying ways."
-An extreme example of such actively perceived properties is the softness of a sponge, which is felt by prodding and sequeezing it but not through static contact [@myin_account_2003].
+An extreme example of such actively perceived properties is the softness of a sponge, which is felt by prodding and squeezing it but not through static contact [@myin_account_2003].

 One of the strong motivations for this approach is that it provides an endogenous account of the feel of a perceptual modality (i.e. its perceptual consciousness), a longstanding problem in inferential approaches to perception.
 According to the sensorimotor approach, seeing and hearing feel differently (i.e. one can easily differentiate visual from auditory consciousness) not because they are processed by different parts of the brain, but because of the specific regularities with which stimulations are deformed in each sensory modality when the organism moves.